 Trading up to big-name (or bigger-name) speakers makes it easier for you to get sponsors.
 Whenever people say, “We can’t afford you,” I always ask, “Do you have sponsors to help pay for your event?”

 Who would sponsor your event?
 Consider approaching the exhibitors at your conventions, or whoever sells to your members or who wants good PR with the people in the audience.
 List these “angels” prominently in the program.
 I always make a point of giving sponsors a good plug in my presentations.
 For example, after my opening story for the American Cemetery Association, I quoted the founder of my corporate sponsor, Service Corporation International.
-Then I gave examples to reinforce my points by reading from their newsletters, and my walk away line incorporated their name.
-I always let sponsor know, “Don’t worry, they won’t have any doubt who paid for me,” and make a joke about it in my speech.
+Then I gave examples to reinforce my points by reading from their newsletters, and my walk-away line incorporated their name.
+I always let the sponsor know, “Don’t worry, they won’t have any doubt who paid for me,” and make a joke about it in my speech.

 Three Invaluable Bonuses